 This section describes the checks performed by Wazuh to find the anomalies caused by an intruder or malware.

-Malware can replace files, directories and commands on it’s host system.
-Performing file integrity checks on the main directories of a system allows for the detection of these actions.
+Malware can replace files, directories, and commands on the host system.
+Performing file integrity monitoring, users can check on the selected directories of a system to detect these actions.
 More information File Integrity Monitoring Section

 ** Alert 1460948255.25442: mail - ossec,syscheck,pci_dss_11.5, 2016 Apr 17 19:57:35 (ubuntu) 10.0.0.144->syscheck Rule: 550 (level 7) -> 'Integrity checksum changed.'
 Integrity checksum changed for: '/test/hello' Size changed from '12' to '17' Old md5sum was: 'e59ff97941044f85df5297e1c302d260' New md5sum is : '7947eba5d9cc58d440fb06912e302949' Old sha1sum was: '648a6a6ffffdaa0badb23b8baf90b6168dd16b3a' New sha1sum is : '379b74ac9b2d2b09ff6ad7fa876c79f914a755e1'